Professor Martin Ward

 Research interests

-I also conduct research into the translation of Chinese political discourse and regularly give speeches on the subject, in particular at translation studies conferences in China.
+In addition to this, I also conduct research into the translation of Chinese political discourse and the translation of wartime Japanese military archives housed in China, regularly give presenting my work in these fields at international conferences.

 Qualifications